codename-cz/passy/README.md

 $p = new Passy();
 $score = $p->score($password);
 if ($score <= 65) {
-    die('Password is too unsecure, try adding more symbols.')
+    die('Password is unsecure, try adding more symbols or use longer passphrase.')
 }
 ~~~